Summersville, West Virginia

-NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Summersville and you need to be careful when comparing between the censuses.
-More information about these differences can be found in the section called Census-to-Census Observations ... (see below).
+NOTE: Repeating the caution above (under Population Density), be aware that when comparing Housing Units between the 2000 and the 2010 Census, there were changes in the sampling area for Summersville and you need to be careful when comparing values between the censuses.
+More information about the changes can be found in the section called Census-to-Census Observations ... (see below).

 Nicholas County ...

 The community of Summersville is located in Nicholas County and is the County Seat for Nicholas County.